 2. Victor George Brindley was born on 5 February 1890, in Maritzburg, Natal Colony, the son of George Joseph and Minnie Elizabeth Brindley.
 He and his younger brother Walter Edwin (Knight) Brindley were sent to Mill Mead and Oundle School in England at the ages of five and seven.
 Victor went into farming with his father after finishing his education.

 On the outbreak of war, in August 1914, he volunteered for the South African Army, with which he initially served in the campaign against German South-West Africa.
 In December 1915, he went to Egypt with the 3rd South African Infantry.
 His battalion remained in North Africa until it was transferred to the Western Front in May 1915.
 There, Brindley spent about 15 months in the trenches, surviving, among others, the battles of Delville Wood (where almost all the South African troops were casualties) and Vimy Ridge, before entering the Royal Flying Corps on 29 July 1917.

-Second Lieutenant Victor George Brindley was commissioned in November and returned to the continent on 14 July 1918.
+He was commissioned as Lieutenant Victor George Brindley in November 2017 and returned to the continent on 14 July 1918.
 Brindley died just one month later, on 18 August, shot down in a Sopwith Camel, according to one source.

 He is buried in Villers-Bretonneux Military Cemetery

 The following excerpt is from the Oundle School history: Victor Brindley was noted as an excellent runner and sharpshooter.
 An officer described him as ” A better man in a tight corner one could